quintel/etmodel/app/views/pages/_whats_new_content.en.md

 The main benefit of ATR compared to the common hydrogen production technology Steam methane reforming (SMR), is that it allows for the capture of a higher share of CO<sub>2</sub> emissions.
 You can add carbon capture for the ATR in  *Emissions → CCUS* → **[Capture of CO<sub>2</sub>](/scenario/emissions/ccus/capture-of-co2)**.

 ## New CO2 intensity of hydrogen chart
-A new chart that allows you to compare the CO<sub>2</sub> intensity of different hydrogen production routes has been added to the model.
+A new chart that allows you to compare the CO<sub>2</sub> intensity of different hydrogen production routes have been added to the model.
 You can select the chart from the chart selection or go to *Supply → Hydrogen* → **[CO<sub>2</sub> emissions of imported hydrogen](/scenario/supply/hydrogen/co2-emissions-of-imported-hydrogen)**.

 -> ![](/assets/pages/whats_new/hydrogen_co2_intensity_en.png) <-